Sharing Kindergarten

 It is the best sight word practice for my students I have found!

-The problem with these apps is you can’t assign student and they are previews (kinda) to advertise their Reading Eggs sight.
-I hope the change it a little bit to the Eggy Alphabet format because this one is so much easier to use!
-It is still a great resources for sight word practice and a TON of fun, so it is worth looking into for your classroom.
+The problem with these apps is you can’t assign students and they are previews (kinda) to advertise their Reading Eggs sight.
+I hope they change it a little bit to the Eggy Alphabet format because this one is so much easier to use!
+It is still a great resource for sight word practice and a TON of fun, so it is worth looking into for your classroom.

-(Please note, I did not recieve any money for this post or review of this app.
+(Please note, I did not receive any money for this post or review of this app.
 I am just sharing what I like and didn’t like with you guys!)

 Thanks for sharing!
 I just put in a request to have it purchased for my classroom iPad.
 I love that you can set up different students in the alphabet app!